racket/racket/racket/src/README.txt

 If this directory is part of a Racket source code distribution, then the distribution may include additional packages.
-Those extra packages will be installed built with the `make install` step.
+Those extra packages will be installed and built with the `make install` step.

-If this directory is part of a clone of the Git repository for Racket, then the clone's root directory includes a makefile to both build minimal Racket and install packages.
+If this directory is part of a clone of the Git repository for Racket, then the clone's root directory includes a makefile to both build minimal Racket and install packages, and you should start there, instead of here.
 See "build.md" in the clone's root directory.

 ========================================================================
  License and external links